Caddebostan: Other areas

-Caddebostan, in its borders holds one of the most important and active parts of Bağdat Avenue which most famous luxury brands are located on.
-The entire street is 14 kilometers long, spanning from Maltepe in the east to Kadıköy in the west.
-There is often a lot of traffic and the street is usually crowded.
-It is the main shopping center of the neighbourhood.
+One of the most active and valuable sections of Bağdat Avenue is located in Caddebostan.
+The shops of numerous luxury brands, as well as restaurants, cafés and pubs, are located in this quarter.
+The entire avenue is 14 kilometers long, spanning from Maltepe in the east to Kadıköy in the west.
+There is often a lot of traffic and the avenue is usually crowded.
+It is the main shopping area of the neighborhood.